Lead Poisoning Causes, Symptoms, and Treatment

 - Associated iron deficiency - increases lead absorption from the GI tract.

-- Poor/old housing (lead paint or pipes).
+- Older houses (lead-based paint or pipes).

 - Use of lead-containing folk remedies.

 - Age - compared to an adult, a child can absorb twice as much lead from the GI tract.
+Children aged under 5 years are at increased risk of lead poisoning.

 - Abdominal pain - moderate-to-severe, usually diffuse but may be colicky.